Step by Step Guide to Acquire Real Estate in an IRA

 Leveraging Real Estate in an IRA

-Property Management of Real Estate in an IRA
+Property Management Of A Real Estate IRA

 As the IRA holder, you have the ability to choose tenants, plumbers, repairmen, etc. for your IRA-owned property.